-The fabulous Churchill (2c Galileo-Meow, by Storm Cat) brought more G1 success for Galileo on Saturday with another superb display in the G1 Dewhurst Stakes at Newmarket.
+The fabulous Churchill (2c Galileo-Meow, by Storm Cat), owned by Michael Tabor, Mrs John Magnier and Derrick Smith, brought more G1 success for Galileo on Saturday with another superb display in the G1 Dewhurst Stakes at Newmarket.

 Ryan Moore had to bide his time aboard the winner who was looking for an exit route two furlongs out, before finishing with a devastating turn of foot to take the prize from stablemate Lancaster Bomber.